 On February 16, 2018, the US Department of Commerce released its report regarding the Section 232 investigation.
 The recommendations in that report include options regarding tariffs and/or quotas are intended to adjust the level of steel imports into the United States as it has been determined that those imports are an impairment to national security.
 Under the statute, the US president is required to adopt, modify or take no action on these recommendations.
 During March 2018, the US administration suspended the implementation of any steel and aluminum tariffs by exempting Canada, and certain other countries.
-On April 30, 2018, the US administration issued a proclamation extending the exemption from steel tariffs for Canada (and other countries including Mexico and the European Union) for 30 days while discussions continue to secure a long term agreement.
+On May 31, 2018, the US administration signed a proclamation that as of June 1, 2018, tariffs will no longer be suspended for steel or aluminum imports from Canada, Mexico and the European Union.

-While the imposition of either tariffs or quotas on steel imports into the United States from Canada presents a potential risk, we believe this risk may be mitigated by our continued focus on the development of additional markets for our products.
+Although tariffs or quotas on any steel imports into the United States from Canada presents a potential risk, we believe this risk may be mitigated by our continued focus on the development of additional markets for our products.
 In addition to the risk presented by either tariffs or quotas, there is associated risk of steel imports traditionally destined for the United States being diverted into the Canadian market which could impact domestic demand and pricing.
-We continue to monitor these developments and anticipate that Canada will continue to be exempt from US steel and aluminum tariffs potentially through the revised North American Free Trade Agreement.